z-bj/The-Keyboardio-Model100/README.md

 "For this project, you will build a product landing page to market a product of your choice."

-### I'll try her an implementation of the “Raise the Curtains” Effect in CSS
+### I'll try her an implementation of the “Raise the Curtains” Effect in CSS, like this 👇

 <img src="https://github.com/z-bj/the-keyboardio-model100/blob/master/Wunder-mobility.gif" width="350" height="auto" />